GabrieleDG0/Conway_Game_of_Life/README.md

-# Conway-Game-of-Life
+## Conway's Game of Life
-Welcome to the Python repository! 🌐✨ Explore a project to simulate the famous Conway's cellular automata.
+Welcome to the Python repository! 🐍 Explore a project to simulate the famous Conway's cellular automata.